influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 ### What's next?

-Take a look at the [examples](/kapacitor/v1.3/examples/) page for more guides on how to use Kapacitor.
+Take a look at the [example guides](/kapacitor/v1.3/guides/) for how to use Kapacitor.
 These use cases demonstrate some of the more rich features of Kapacitor.